Samb0-sudony/Samb0-sudony/README.md

 - 👋 Hi, I’m @Samb0-sudony
 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning ethical hacking and digital forensics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn and collaborate with those who are already in the game
 - 📫 How to reach me ...
 - ⚡ Fun fact: i am a novice